Thott Mansion

 The Thott Mansion (Danish: Thotts Palæ) is a listed town mansion located on Kongens Nytorv in Copenhagen, Denmark.
 It was built for the naval officer Niels Juel in the 1680s but his Baroque mansion was later adapted to the Neoclassical style by the French architect Nicolas-Henri Jardin in 1763.
-The building takes its current name after the Thott family who owned it from 1750 to 1930.
+The building takes its current name from the Thott family, who owned it from 1750 to 1930.
 It now houses the French embassy.

 History

 Niels Juel's mansion

 Originally known as the Juel Mansion, the house was built from 1683 to 1686 for the Danish naval officer Niels Juel.
 It was the second building which was completed on Kongens Nytorv which had been laid out by Christian V of Denmark in the years following his coronation in 1670 inspired by the royal squares of Paris.
 Niels Juel's victory in the Battle of Køge Bay had won him fame and wealth.
 His new mansion was designed by Lambert van Haven as an L-shaped building in the Dutch Baroque style.